-Key audit matters The key audit matters that we identified in the current year, which are consistent with the prior year, were: • Treasury - accounting • Pensions - defined benefit scheme liability assumptions • Inappropriate capitalisation of costs.
-Materiality The materiality that we used for the group financial statements was £4.31m which was determined on the basis of 3.9% of adjusted profit before tax (see materiality section for more details).
-Scoping All audit work for the group was performed directly by the group engagement team.
-Significant changes in our approach Our approach is consistent with the previous year.
+Key audit matters The key audit matters that we identified in the current year, which are consistent with the prior year, were: Treasury accounting Pensions - defined benefit scheme liability assumptions Inappropriate capitalisation of costs Materiality The materiality that we used for the group financial statements was £4.31m which was determined on the basis of 3.9% of adjusted profit before tax Scoping All audit work for the group was performed directly by the group engagement team. coping anificant abangas Our approach is consistent with the provious year ignificant changes Our approach is consistent with the previous year.